 The WHO now classifies Yemen as one of the worst humanitarian emergencies in the world alongside Syria, South Sudan, Nigeria and Iraq.

-Posted by Ian Greenhalgh on June 28, 2017, With 4996 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on June 28, 2017, With 5075 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.